Genivia/ugrep/README.md

                   the default.

            -e PATTERN, --regexp=PATTERN
-                  Specify a PATTERN used during the search of the input: an input line is selected if it matches any of the specified patterns.
+                  Specify a PATTERN to search the input.
+An input line is selected if it matches any of the specified patterns.
 Note that longer patterns take precedence over shorter patterns.
 This option is most useful when multiple -e options are used to specify multiple patterns, when a pattern begins with a dash (`-'), to specify a pattern after option -f or after the FILE arguments.

            --encoding=ENCODING
                   The encoding format of the input.
 The default ENCODING is binary